Petalby/petalby.github.io/projects/applied-systems-engineering/index.md

 ## Engineering challenges

-### Mobility and step crossing

-The chassis and wheel system had to fit within an initial envelope of 200 × 200 × 200 mm and climb a step.
+1. The chassis and wheel system had to fit within an initial envelope of 200 × 200 × 200 mm and climb a step.
 The robot used DC motors with encoders and was powered by the supplied 12 V NiMH battery pack.

-### Line following and colour detection

-An infrared line sensor enabled the robot to follow the course.
+2. An infrared line sensor enabled the robot to follow the course.
 A colour sensor distinguished the four package markers so the robot could associate packages with their correct destinations.

-### Package transport

-The mechanical pickup system collected the colour-coded packages, retained them while following the course, and positioned them for delivery at the corresponding coloured locations.
+3. The mechanical pickup system collected the colour-coded packages, retained them while following the course, and positioned them for delivery at the corresponding coloured locations.

-### Ball balancing

-A two-degree-of-freedom gimbal used two servos and IMU feedback to balance a ping-pong ball while the robot moved.
+4. A two-degree-of-freedom gimbal used two servos and IMU feedback to balance a ping-pong ball while the robot moved.
 Accelerometer and gyroscope measurements were combined using a team-developed one-dimensional Mahony filter to estimate roll and pitch.

-## Embedded implementation

 The system used an STM32F446RE Nucleo board and PES expansion board.